 Step 6.
-The Explanatory Claims: The fundamental theses of class analysis
+The Explanatory Claims: The fundamental thesis of class analysis

-- What you have determines what you get and - What you have determines what you have to do to get what you get. - What you have to do to get what you get determines whose interests are opposed to your interests
+- What you have determines what you get and - What you have determines what you have to do to get what you get. - What you have to do to get what you get determines whose interests are opposed to yours as you do what you have to do to get what you get.

 Step 7.
-Marxist class analysis: the specificity of class mechanisms
+Marxist class analysis: the specificity of class mechanisms Exploitation Domination